 Alpine opened a major engineering and manufacturing facility in Haines City, Florida.
 By now, the layout software featured CAD-type graphics – the beginnings of today’s VIEW.

-New Trus-Calc software (today’s TrusCAD) enabled customers to use IBM PCs as “intelligent workstations.”
+Alpine celebrated its 20th anniversary.
+New Trus-Calc software (today’s TrusCAD) introduced that enabled customers to use IBM PCs as “intelligent workstations.”
 The number of Alpine employees increased to 400.

 Alpine introduced the Automated Truss Plant, a software concept that revolutionized truss plant operations.

 Alpine acquired a majority interest in Alpine Systems Corporation of Canada.
 It also acquired Linkwood Corporation and Lumbermate Company – another original truss industry full-service pioneer.
-AutoSet, the first computer-controlled and automated jigging system, was launched.
+AutoSet, the first computer-controlled and automated jigging system, was launched earning Alpine U.S. and International patents.

 The TrusSteel™ cold-formed steel truss system was introduced and a new facility opened in Grand Prairie, Texas.